Rudra Thandavam (2021 film): Critical reception

 BBC News Tamil said "Mohan G has created the story focusing on the drug addiction of the youth.
 But since it would not be exciting to make a film with it alone, he has compiled and made the movie with the information shared on WhatsApp.
 Mohan G is busy saying what he has to say at all the moments available.
 It doesn't matter if the film is very modest.
 On the contrary, Mohan G continues to portray a few sections of society badly with superficial information.
 It is unfortunate that he thinks that it is his strength."

 S. Srivatsan from The Hindu, "Unlike Draupadi, in which Mohan G seems to have played it safe by testing waters with his "ideology", he seems to have finally come out with this movie by making a passionate plea to "erase" caste from caste-related violence, in a shocking manner.
 Mohan G attacks his critics directly for calling him out for making a casteist work in Draupathi.
-He introduces a dangerous concept called crypto-Christians, primarily attacking Dalit Christians, who, according to the director, are benefiting from the fruits of caste, despite having being converted.
+He introduces a dangerous concept called crypto-Christians, primarily attacking Dalit Christians, who, according to the director, are benefiting from the fruits of caste, despite having been converted.
 There is a whole history behind why Dalits took refuge in Christianity, but that is not something this movie seems interested in.
 Everything is all over the place, from music to acting."